I have been wanting to try buckwheat pancakes for a while now and I am so glad I did.

 - 3 tablespoons soy or low fat milk

-- 1/2 cup low fat yoghurt, plus extra to serve (for vegan option, use soy yoghurt – for low FODMAP use lactose free yoghurt)
+- 1/2 cup low fat yoghurt, plus extra to serve (for vegan option, use coconut or soy yoghurt – for low FODMAP use lactose free yoghurt)

 - 1 over-ripe banana, mashed